-We understand that your personal information and credit information (“information”) is important to you and we value your trust.
-This policy sets out how Mazda NZ handles your information.
+We understand that your personal information and credit information ("information") is important to you and we value your trust.
+This policy sets out how North Harbour Mazda handles your information.
 It also includes how we handle information collected from third parties.

 We are bound by the Privacy Act 1993 ("Privacy Act") and all supporting regulations.

-Mazda NZ is part of the Mazda Network, which includes:
+North Harbour Mazda is part of the Mazda Network, which includes:

 - Mazda Motors of New Zealand Limited ("Mazda NZ");